joost-de-vries/sbt-typescript/README.md

 Any settings in that file will override those in `tsconfig.json`

 ## release notes

+#### v2.4.1-2
+- upgrade to sbt-js-engine 1.2.1 and sbt-web 1.4.1
+- add correct typeRoots values to tsconfig.json for resolution of @types type def dependencies

 #### v2.4.1-1
 - allow for overrides of the tsconfig.json for test code